-During this season the church added Nick Vanderlin as an assistant pastor to work with the youth and assist Pastor Al in other duties.
-In the fall of 1999 there were some tensions over theology.
+During this season, the church added an assistant pastor, Nick Vanderlin, to work with the youth and assist Pastor Al in other duties.
+In the fall of 1999, there were some tensions over theology.
 A soft economy and several families leaving the church led to declining finances.
-This resulted in the laying off of Ann Loewen who served as church secretary as well as Pastor Nick.
+This resulted in the laying off of Ann Loewen, who was serving as church secretary, and Pastor Nick.

-The ministry recovered, a new secretary, Francie Hancharuk was hired in 2001 and the construction project continued.
-It was with much excitement and thanksgiving that on December 14, 2003 the congregation enjoyed their first “official” service in the log church.
-On Sunday March 7, 2004 the congregation came together with community members and those from other churches for the dedication service.
-The theme of the area pastor’s message to the congregation was that the new building should be “a launch pad not a landing pad.”
+On Sunday, March 7, 2004, the congregation came together with community members and those from other churches for the dedication service of the new building.
+The theme of the area ministers’ message to the congregation was that the new building should be “a launchpad not a landing pad.”

-During a vision process in 2005 the need for an associate pastor was raised.
-Also, though Pastor Al was planning to stay for several more years, he wisely raised the issue of succession planning.
-In 2006, Pastor Alfred Reschke along with his wife Maria and family came to Charlie Lake with Alfred to serve as Associate Pastor to work alongside Pastor Al. Having two pastors with different sets of gifts enabled the church to continue to grow in its effective service to the community.
+In 2005, the church went through a visioning process, and the need for an associate pastor was brought forward.
+Pastor Al was still planning to stay for several more years, but he wisely raised the issue of succession planning.
+In 2006, Pastor Alfred Reschke along with his wife Maria and their family, came to Charlie Lake to serve as Associate Pastor.
+Having two pastors with different sets of gifts enabled the church to continue to grow in its effective service to the community.

-Additional programs like Moms & Tots Bible study, DVBS, missions trips, support of short and long term missionaries from the church, and the annual Ft.
-St John area Mission Vision event rose up out of CLCC.
-Due to the unique and attractive facility the church building became and still is a desired location for weddings and funerals, leading to many opportunities to serve the area.
-It has also consistently been a place where people are welcomed on Sunday mornings no matter who they are or what they are wearing.
+Programs like Moms & Tots Bible study, VBS, mission trips, support of both short and long term missionaries from the church, and the annual Fort St. John area Mission Vision event rose out of CLCC.
+Due to the unique and attractive facility, the church building became and still is a desired location for weddings and funerals, leading to many opportunities to serve the area.

-Pastor Alfred and Maria enjoyed three month sabbatical through the summer and early fall of 2015 while interim pastor Lloyd Alstead and his wife Marti served in an interim role.
-In the winter and spring of 2016 the church held a series of facilitated Sunday potluck meetings to explore vision related questions.
-However before this process was fully complete, Pastor Alfred took medical leave for burnout in the fall of 2016.
-In January of 2017 the board announced that Alfred would not be returning to his role as Lead Pastor.
+Pastor Alfred and Maria enjoyed a three-month sabbatical through the summer and early fall of 2015 while interim pastor Lloyd Alstead and his wife Marti served in an interim role.
+In the winter/spring of 2016, the church held a series of Vision meetings, however before this process was fully complete, Pastor Alfred took medical leave in the fall of 2016.
+In January of 2017, the board announced that Alfred would not be returning to his role as Lead Pastor.

-In March of 2018 Pastor Joshua Goetz, his wife Sandra and their family arrived and serve as the new Lead Pastor.
+In March of 2018, Pastor Joshua Goetz, his wife Sandra and their family arrived to serve as the new Lead Pastor.